-To understand how dental implants work, you need to know the three parts of a dental implant.
+To understand how dental implants work, it’s helpful to know the three parts of the dental implant procedure.

-A Dental Implant Procedure is a sequence of three steps starting with evaluation and ending with the final restoration.
+The implant procedure is a sequence of three steps starting with evaluation and ending with the final, naturally beautiful, full restoration.

 Step One: Evaluation

 The first step in the implant procedure is an evaluation of your overall health and the dental implant area.
 All evaluations include a mandatory CT scan.
 During the scan, Dr. Saleh will examine the conditions of the bone, gums, and adjacent teeth, to assure a successful implant restoration.

 Dental implant placement surgery begins with a drilling sequence and ends with the placement of the implant body.
 The entire process takes no longer than 10-15 minutes and is typically completed while under local anesthesia.